 The higher Caucasus is waiting with some awesome overlanding routes.
 Our winter will be spend in India and Nepal, but we will back in summer for more.

 For now, enjoy these first overland camping experiences in this beautiful country.
-Blog posts on Georgia will follow in the coming weeks.
+More blog posts on Georgia will follow in the coming weeks.

 Index for Overland Camping in Georgia